friday/wholescreen/README.md

 ### Browser API

-If you need to get the original method and property names for the current browser, these are available as `wholescreen._events` and `wholescreen._props`
+If you need to get the original method and property names for the current browser, these are available as `wholescreen.events` and `wholescreen.props`

 ## Support